 For the user, A2DP thus remains a black box that, without trying it out, does not allow any quality predictions.
 In addition to the mandatory codec, there is also AptX, also subject to license, the SBC should be qualitatively superior (even if it is not lossless like SBC) and which has been increasingly supported by manufacturers.
 I haven’t had any experience with it yet.

-Interruptions in the connection between Bluetooth headphones and playback device should no longer occur – this is no longer an issue with the BlueBuds X either.
-With my Sony HBH-IS800 it was still the case that the handset with the Bluetooth antenna and the smartphone had to be on the same side of the body to ensure a reasonably stable connection.
+Interruptions in the connection between Bluetooth headphones and playback devices should no longer occur – this is no longer an issue with the BlueBuds X either.
+With my Sony HBH-IS800, it was still the case that the handset with the Bluetooth antenna and the smartphone had to be on the same side of the body to ensure a reasonably stable connection.

 This is usually the case with earphones whose volume control is coupled to that on the playback device, i.e. increasing the volume on the handset also changes the volume display on the smartphone, for example.
 This is not the case with the BlueBuds X, here the volume is controlled independently; which means that the right volume can be set for everyone.